vietwillnguyen/vietwillnguyen.github.io/content/about.md

 Along the way, in both my profession and personal life I’ve stepped into leadership roles, helping guide teams, mentor others, manage stakeholders, and done my best to deliver products on time and at a high quality.

-In addition to my technical career, I'm passionate about giving back to the community [Vietnam Hearts](https://www.facebook.com/vietnamhearts), where we help provide an educational, positive, and fun environment for disadvantaged children in Ho Chi Minh City.
+I am also the founder of [Vietnam Hearts](https://www.facebook.com/vietnamhearts), a volunteer collective providing an educational, positive, and fun environment for disadvantaged children in Ho Chi Minh City.
 Founded just in 2025, I launched a grassroots educational volunteer group starting from 0, which provides education for 60 students and has raised over $5000 for food and supplies.

 I continually look for ways to improve both professionally and personally, and create things that matter.
 If that aligns with you, lets get in touch.